Backbone Labs

-Backbone Labs is an American technology company with offices in Atherton, California and Seattle, Washington.
+Backbone Labs, Inc. is an American technology company with offices in Atherton, California and Seattle, Washington.
 The company is known for consumer electronics and computer software products for gaming on Apple's iOS and Google's Android devices.
 Backbone operates the Backbone app, a social and content creation hub for mobile devices.

-Backbone’s software consolidates multiple gaming technologies—cloud gaming, remote play, and native mobile games—into a "single accessible portal" that works across publishers and platforms.
+Backbone's software consolidates multiple gaming technologies—cloud gaming, remote play, and native mobile games—into a "single accessible portal" that works across publishers and platforms.
 Traditionally, the video game industry has limited access to specific games through platform exclusivity, tying them to console hardware, a strategy responsible for the console wars.
 Backbone leveraged advancements in cloud-based game streaming, smartphone computational power, and cross-platform play to consolidate platforms and allow users to play console-quality games without owning traditional game console hardware.
 Users can search a library of every available game and launch them directly through the Backbone app.
-The app offers access to platforms such as Xbox Cloud Gaming, PlayStation Remote Play, Steam Link, Nvidia GeForce Now, Amazon Luna, Apple Arcade, App Store (Apple), and Google Play.
+The app offers access to platforms such as Xbox Cloud Gaming, PlayStation Remote Play, Steam Link, Nvidia GeForce Now, Amazon Luna, Boosteroid, Shadow.tech, Apple Arcade, App Store (Apple), and Google Play.